Bayesian estimation of dynamic weights in Gaussian mixture models: Adapting the precision-based method for polynomial models

 Most of the literature involving state-space dynamic models deals with the Kalman filtering and smoothing recursions, in order to obtain the joint posterior distributions of the states \citep[for more details, see e.g.][]{WestHarrison1997, Kroese-Chan-2014}.
 This tends to be computationally intensive, so joint sampling directly from $ p(\vt | \text{ data}) $ is more efficient \citep{Carter-Kohn-1994, Fruhwirth-Schnatter-1994}.

-In this work we consider the \textit{precision-based algorithm}, a sampling method to obtain the latent states in a single step, avoiding the two steps procedure used by \cite{Carter-Kohn-1994} and \cite{Fruhwirth-Schnatter-1994}, and exploiting the sparse feature of precision matrices.
+In this work we consider a \textit{precision-based algorithm}, a sampling method to obtain the latent states in a single step, avoiding the two steps procedure used by \cite{Carter-Kohn-1994} and \cite{Fruhwirth-Schnatter-1994}, and exploiting the sparse feature of normal precision matrices (which justifies the name initially employed by \cite{Chan-Strachan-2012} and used adopted in this paper).
 This is a scalable procedure and greatly facilitates subsequent aspects of the analysis.
-The precision-based algorithm has been successfully used by Joshua Chan and collaborators to solve different problems.
-A few references include some recent papers, like \cite{Chan-Koop-Potter-2013}, \cite{Chan-Eisenstat-2018}, \cite{Chan-Eisenstat-Strachan-2020} and \cite{Zhang-Chan-Cross-2020}.
+This precision-based algorithm has been successfully used by Joshua Chan and collaborators to solve different problems.
+A few references include some recent papers, like \cite{Chan-Koop-Potter-2013}, \cite{Chan-Eisenstat-2018}, \cite{Chan-Eisenstat-Strachan-2020} and \cite{Zhang.etal-2020}.
 A seminal work is \cite{Chan-Jeliazkov-2009}, while interesting and didactic discussions can be found in \cite{Chan-Strachan-2012} and \cite{Kroese-Chan-2014}.

 In a brief explanation, one can show that the model in \eqref{mod:gendln-obs}-\eqref{mod:gendln-ss} can be rewritten as

 which corresponds to a simple Bayesian regression model, where $ \vy = (y_1, \ldots, y_T)^{\T} $, $\mF = \diag\{\vF_1', \ldots, \vF_T'\}$, $\vt = (\vt_1^{\T}, \ldots, \vt_T^{\T})^{\T}$, $\mV = \diag\{V_1, \ldots, V_T\}$, $\mW = \diag\{\mW_1, \ldots, \mW_T\}$, $ \mm = \pa{\mG_1^{\T}, \zeroes^{\T}, \ldots, \zeroes^{\T}}^{\T} $ and $ \mHH $ is a block matrix of the form $\mHH_{ij} = \mI $, if $ i = j, i = 1, \ldots, T$; $- \mG_i $, if $ i = j-1, i = 2, \ldots, T$; and $\zeroes$, otherwise.
 It should be noted that \eqref{mod:mat-genln-obs} and \eqref{mod:mat-gendln-ss} correspond to a Bayesian regression model with a very sparse precision matrix \citep[for details, see][]{Chan-Strachan-2012}.